Lirycs228/NightscoutPlugin/README.md

 ### TODO

-+ Plot Values as Image to show on Key
 + Expose more Settings
-+ Add Possibility for multiple Nightscout Instances
 + Take other Data from Nightscout into Account(Profiles, Food, Insulin, Predictions)
 + Add visual Alerts (Red font, flashing)